Best Places to Go Camping on Long Island with Kids

 Open April through early-November

 The 607-acre park, located on a peninsula just outside of historic Sag Harbor, has a shady forest, magnificent views of Gardiners Bay, and almost a mile of sandy beach.
 It also has a freshwater lake with canoe rentals, a playground, and walking trails.
-The general store and snack bar on-site offer free Saturday-night family movies, and free recreational equipment.
+The on-site general store and snack bar offer free Saturday-night family movies and recreational equipment.

 14. Cupsogue Beach County Park – Westhampton Beach